ICS427-Pass-Bots/password-manager/README.md

 ## What is complete so far

 - A github repository with a meteor react template that we are going to turn into a working password manager
-- Homepage UI - Benny Trieu
+- Homepage UI & Delete Password Page - Benny Trieu
 - Password Collection - Cole Amparo
 - Password List - Cole Amparo
 - Add Password - Cole Amparo